 Here are six of the app development trends creating buzz in 2018.

 Trend 1: I don’t want to download, I want to stream

 More people are moving toward app streaming.
-Take Android Instant Apps for instance.
-Though the streaming apps number is just in hundreds, research shows that it is likely rise.
+Take Android Instant Apps for example.
+Though the streaming apps number is just in hundreds, research shows that it is likely to rise.
 According to the Bloomberg report, app streaming is expected to reach 100,000 by 2020.

 Trend 2: Enterprise Mobility Apps will be on the rise